YifanWang3744/book-subscription-system/README.md

 Implemented a Lambda function that subscribes to an event and sends me an email when an SNS event triggers the Lambda function.

 ![8ce239e4164adb030f1620dd100e3ec](https://user-images.githubusercontent.com/93358121/209993309-bec301c5-6add-40f5-9eb1-5fe37ee5c52e.jpg)

-## Basic Structrue

-The project has three parts

-- Three microservices built with [FastAPI](https://fastapi.tiangolo.com/), each encapsulating a database
-- A composition microservice which implements OAuth2 login and event notification
-- A browser application built with [React](https://reactjs.org/)

 ## Paths